 Part 1.
-How to Transfer Photos from iPhone to Flash Drive with Computer?
+How to Transfer Photos from iPhone to USB Flash Drive with Computer?

 Way 1.
 WinX MediaTrans

 Supported OS: Windows and Mac

 How to Transfer Photos from iPhone to USB Flash Drive on Windows PC and Mac?

 Step 1.
 Connect your iPhone to computer first.
 Trust your computer when prompted.